 The College has outstanding service learning opportunties, including the SAFER program (Student Aid for Field Epidemiology Response).
 This program provides public health students real world experience in working an outbreak investigation.
 In addition to hands-on work with state and county health departments, students have had the opportunity to do field work (including syndromic surveillance) at events like the Super Bowl, MLB All Star game and the Fiesta Bowl.

 Prospective students are encouraged to contact us if they have any questions.

-- If you have a question about admission to any of the programs offered by the division or you are interested in scheduling a visit to Tucson, please contact Amy Glicken, Recruitment and Admissions Coordinator.
+- If you have a question about admission to any of the programs offered by the department or you are interested in scheduling a visit to Tucson, please contact Amy Glicken, Recruitment and Admissions Coordinator.
 She is also available by phone at 520.626.3201.

 - If you wish to contact the department of Epidemiology and Biostatistics directly, please email Laura Brown or call 520.626.7914.